ysyushi/prep/README.md

 # PReP

-This repository provides a reference implementation of *PReP* as described in the paper:<br>
+This repository provides (1) a reference implementation of *PReP* as described in the paper:<br>
 > PReP: Path-Based Relevance from a Probabilistic Perspective in Heterogeneous Information Networks<br>
 > Yu Shi, Po-Wei Chan, Honglei Zhuang, Huan Gui, and Jiawei Han.<br>
 > In Proceedings of the 23nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, ACM, 2017.<br>

+and (2) the domain label for venues used in the experiment of the paper.

 ### Basic Usage